 - Any and all email or other written exchange you have had with the instructor and/or department about the issue

 Student claims that the assignment of the grade was, in part or in full, attributable to discrimination, should write directly to Susan Lawrence, Vice Dean for Undergraduate Education, who will provide the student with a copy of the nondiscrimination policy.
-The Vice Dean will refer the student to the Office of Employment Equity and will should the Office of Employment Equity directly about the complaint.
+The Vice Dean will refer the student to the Office of Employment Equity and will notify the Office of Employment Equity directly about the complaint.
 Alternately, the student may write directly to the Office of Employment Equity http://uhr.rutgers.edu/uhr-units-offices/office-employment-equity.